 Returning Unearned Title IV Funds

 Institutional charges are used to determine the portion of unearned Federal Student Aid that the school is responsible for returning.
+UNTHSC will return the unearned portions of Title IV aid to the Department of Education, which may result in the student having an owing balance in the Student Accounting and Cashiering Office.
+A student is responsible to pay back any unearned funds that UNTHSC has returned.
 The student is responsible for all unearned Title IV program assistance that the school is not required to return.
+The student will be notified in writing of these amounts.
 Unearned funds are attributed to Title IV programs in the following order: Direct Unsubsidized Stafford Loan, Direct Grad PLUS Loan.
 The student repays unearned loan funds on the normal loan repayment schedule as stated in the MPN and/or Disclosure Statements.
 Unearned funds returned by UNTHSC will be repaid to the appropriate Title IV program no later than 45 days after the withdrawal date.

 A post-withdrawal disbursement is the Title IV aid that was not disbursed before a student withdrew, but which the student had earned based on a Return of Title IV funds calculation.
 Post withdrawal disbursements are made no later than 180 days after the withdrawal date.
 The amount of a post-withdrawal disbursement is determined by following the requirements for calculating the “earned” Federal Student Aid funds.
 For a post-withdrawal disbursement, a withdrawn student must have accepted the loan (Direct Unsubsidized Loan or Grad PLUS) and completed the MPN before the withdrawal date.